 Night 1: The Four Seasons Gresham Palace

-We have two rules when it comes to booking accommodations: start your trip with awesomeness and end your trip with awesomeness.
+We have two rules when it comes to booking accommodations.
+First, start your trip with awesomeness.
+Second, end your trip with awesomeness.
 The wino was coming from a hurried layover in London after a long flight from New York, the romantic was coming from a 17 hour overnight train ride from Croatia.
 To say we needed a good night’s sleep is a severe understatement.
 Luckily, we are straight up geniuses, and knew this would be the case.

 Enter: The Four Seasons Gresham Palace.